Guide to Buying Health Insurance for 2015: How Health Insurance Works

-MSA “Archer” Medical Savings Account.
+MSA — “Archer” Medical Savings Account.
 The Archer MSA was intended to be used by self-employed individuals & small businesses with fewer than 50 employees.
-The plan is entirely self-directed, including its initial setup & compliance with the plan thresholds.
-It works very closely to HSAs & have been replaced by HSAs since 2007, however some grandfathered plans may still use MSAs that have been “left open”.
+The plan is entirely self-directed, including its initial setup and compliance with the plan thresholds.
+It works very similarly to HSAs, and they’ve have been replaced by HSAs since 2007.
+However, some grandfathered plans may still use MSAs that have been “left open”.

 Cheap Health Insurance: Are Health Care Plans Cheaper on the Marketplace?

 Those looking for cheap health insurance will want to check their State’s Health Insurance Marketplace first.
-In many cases equivalent healthcare plans sold on the marketplace will have very similar price tags to those sold off of the marketplace.
-If you don’t qualify for subsidies in some cases buying insurance from a broker or directly from a health insurance company can be your best bet.
-If you make under 400% of FPL and could qualify for subsidies then it makes sense to purchase your insurance through the marketplace.
-No matter what you decide to do you can always shop around for quotes.
+In many cases, equivalent healthcare plans sold on the marketplace will have very similar price tags to those sold off of the marketplace.
+If you don’t qualify for subsidies, in some cases, buying insurance from a broker or directly from a health insurance company can be your best bet.
+If you make under 400% of the FPL and could qualify for subsidies, then it makes sense to purchase your insurance through the marketplace.
+No matter what you decide to do, you can always shop around for quotes.
 How you obtain health insurance is your choice!